 Beacon Park is just outside Lichfield city centre and has lots to do within its 70 acres, such as crazy golf, a children’s play area, bowls, basketball, tennis and much more.
 There’s a bistro and a café, and in the summer, there’s donkey rides and pedalos.

 Lichfield is smaller than many of its neighbouring towns, but the city retains its city status due to its medieval, three-spired cathedral.
 Built between the 13th and 14th centuries, it’s the only cathedral of its kind in the UK so it attracts visitors from far and wide.

-The city’s other main claim to fame is that Lichfield is the birth place of Samuel Johnson, who crafted what is considered to be the original English dictionary.
-The effect of standardising English was unprecedented, smoothing out communication issues across the nation, as well as helping implement a national standard of reading and writing.
-Until the Oxford Dictionary’s publication 150 years after this, Johnson’s work was regarded as the pre-eminent British dictionary.
-His house still stands in the city centre, and now functions as a museum to his legacy.
+The city’s other main claim to fame is that Lichfield is the birthplace of Samuel Johnson, who crafted what is thought to be the original English dictionary.
+The effect of standardising English was unprecedented, smoothing out communication issues across the nation, as well as helping to create a national standard of reading and writing.
+Until the Oxford Dictionary’s publication 150 years later, Johnson’s work was regarded as the leading British dictionary.
+His house still stands in the city centre, and it’s now a museum to his legacy.